npcoiner/npcoiner/README.md

-> _“Where you are is simply a place you happen to exist in”_
+> _“Where you are is simply a place you happen to be”_

 ## Experience
 Technology lead of designing and deploying dynamical systems for platform-agnostic multi-user media on the internet via internet protocols and Mostly Algorithmic Graphical Inter-Connections (aka MAGIC).
 Previously former lead head leader of independent analytical solutions for progressive but functionally regressive independent growth mediums.
 Barista.